AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 ## Troubleshooting migration issues {#troubleshootingmigrationissues}

-[Click here](../../kb/troubleshooting-migration.md) to learn about the workaround/solution to the problems faced by Integration Administrators while migrating data and content from their existing LMS to Captivate Prime application.
+[Click here](../../kb/troubleshooting-migration.md) to learn about the workaround/solution to the problems faced by Integration Administrators while migrating data and content from their existing LMS to Learning Manager application.

 ## Tips for User Management {#usermanagement}

-In this topic, you can find some of the tips for you to understand how users are considered and managed in Captivate Prime.
-These concepts would aid you to manage the users better while using CSV import, Connectors and migration features of Captivate Prime.
+In this topic, you can find some of the tips for you to understand how users are considered and managed in Learning Manager.
+These concepts would aid you to manage the users better while using CSV import, Connectors and migration features of Learning Manager.

-## Captivate Prime Ids {#captivateprimeids}
+## Learning Manager Ids {#captivateprimeids}

-Captivate Prime provides two types of unique Ids for users:
+Learning Manager provides two types of unique Ids for users:

 * Email id
 * UUID (Universally Unique Id)

-Captivate Prime supports UUID to provide flexibility to organizations in controlling user accounts.
+Learning Manager supports UUID to provide flexibility to organizations in controlling user accounts.
 As an Administrator, if you have UUID of users in an account, you can modify the email ids of users for that account.

 **Usage scenario of UUID in an organization**